-- In implementation of the agreement between the Federal Government and the Federal States of 16 March 2020, all the Federal States have implemented regulations on farreaching closures of establishments and facilities open to the public.
-In a recent agreement between the Federal Government and the Federal States dated 15 April 2020, it was agreed to extend the current restrictions until at least 3 May 2020 with certain easings. - The mandatory closure orders concern in particular - hotels and other accommodation for tourist purposes. - restaurants, bars, clubs, discos, pubs and similar establishments, - theater, operas, concert halls, museums and similar institutions, - trade fairs, exhibitions, cinemas, leisure and animal parks and providers of leisure activities (indoor and outdoor) and - the service industry in the field of personal care. - Retail stores must be closed, with the exception of certain stores for everyday consumer goods.
-Exceptions apply, for example, to food retail businesses, weekly markets, pick-up and delivery services, beverage markets, pharmacies, medical supply stores, drugstores, filling stations, banks, post offices, horticultural and pet supplies stores and wholesale. - According to the agreement of 15 April 2020, retail stores with a retail space of up to 800 square meters may reopen. - Since the bans, exceptions and conditions have been implemented differently in the individual States, the current relevant regulation of the respective Federal State should always be carefully reviewed.
+- In implementation of the agreement between the Federal Government and the Federal States of 16 March 2020, all Federal States implemented regulations on far-reaching closures of establishments and facilities open to the public.
+In an agreement between the Federal Government and the Federal States dated 15 April 2020, it was agreed to extend these restrictions until 3 May 2020 with certain easings.
+The agreement of 6 May 2020 provides for further gradual relaxation of the restrictions currently in place. - The mandatory closure orders currently still in place concern in particular - retail stores (with exceptions for certain everyday consumer goods), - hotels and other accommodation for tourist purposes - restaurants, bars, clubs, discos, pubs and similar establishments - theater, operas, concert halls and similar institutions - trade fairs, exhibitions, cinemas, leisure parks and providers of leisure activities (indoor and outdoor) and - the service industry in the field of personal care. - According to the agreement of 6 May 2020, all retail stores shall be allowed to reopen, regardless of the size of the sales area. - Furthermore, the Federal States can allow further gradual openings of e.g. restaurants, hotels, theaters and movie theaters.
+Major events will remain prohibited until at least 31 August 2020.